 WORK, or as I call it, PRO-ACTIVITY, especially when working from home can be a blessing or a curse, especially if you’re prone to procrastination or are easily distracted.
 So I’ve created a cheat sheet with 20 strategies and tips to help you supercharge your productivity levels so you can achieve more in less time with less stress.

 1. Build your Winning Morning Formula

 This one is obvious to some, but like with many ‘simple’ strategies, most people overlook the power of routines.
 Because, well, they determine EVERYTHING!
 So Master them.
 The challenge when working from home is you’re not bound by regular office hours.
-Resist the urge to take that extra hour in bed, don’t snooze, build a powerful routine that stacks and layers productivity, momentum, energy, focus and achievement.
+Resist the urge to take that extra hour in bed, don’t snooze, and build a powerful routine that stacks and layers productivity, momentum, energy, focus, and achievement.
 Your morning rules your day, so make it effective.

 2. Move More